 - File a report with the FTC.
 You can do that on the FTC’s website.

-You can also work on removing bogus charges from your accounts if you were the victim of fraud.
-If you fell for a scam, you may not have any luck trying to get your money back.
+If you fell for a scam, you may not have luck getting your money back.

 Protect yourself against fraud and scams